This Old House: Inside This Old House

 A short-lived spin-off of the This Old House franchise, Inside This Old House, was shown primarily on the A&E Network and originally aired from 2003 to 2004.
 The show was very much like Ask This Old House: it was shot mainly in the "loft", was hosted by O'Connor, and featured the regular experts listed above and also Abram (master carpenter).
 However, unlike Ask This Old House, usually one or two experts were used throughout the episode and a specific theme was discussed.
 The theme was usually a particular topic (e.g., landscaping, installing doors, etc.).
 Along with the in-house expert, and sometimes a guest expert, clips were shown of past episodes of This Old House (mainly the original episodes with Bob Vila) to further illustrate the point as well as revisit past projects undertaken over the previous 25 years to see what the homeowners have done since airing.
 Each episode ended with a segment called "Inside Out", which featured one of the two guest commentators, Jimmy Dunn and Doreen Vigue, and one of the experts, with a brief and comedic overview of what was discussed on the show.

 This Old House: Trade School

 In 2017, The CW network began airing a new spin-off, This Old House: Trade School.
 It is also hosted by Kevin O'Connor and is repurposed to meet E/I regulations for people 13 to 16 years old as part of the One Magnificent Morning program block.
 Trade School features the stars of This Old House, Norm Abram, Tom Silva, Richard Trethewey, and Roger Cook, showing what it is like to work alongside these seasoned pros.

 This First House

-In September 2025, a new spinoff of This Old House was announced.
+In September 2025, a new spinoff of This Old House was announced by Roku.
 The new spinoff This First House follows younger homebuyers as they find their first home.
 It will premiere in 2026.